Space Cooling Systems

-Varying in design, efficiency and capacity, electric heating systems provide space heating, water heating (domestic, swimming pool, etc.), sterilization and other process heating needs.
-Often combined with space cooling systems, electric-powered heating systems offer the advantages of lower equipment and maintenance costs as well as safety and cleanliness.
+For most facilities, cooling interior spaces is one of the larger energy expenses.
+Often combined with space heating systems, electric-powered cooling systems offer the advantages of lower equipment and maintenance costs as well as safety and cleanliness.

 Unitary Heat Pumps

 In addition to year-round temperature control, unitary heat pumps add the energy-saving advantage of individual room or zone control.
-Factory-packaged and refrigerant based, these units are available in a number of application categories.
+Factory-packaged and refrigerant based, these units are available in a number of application categories which include:

 - Packaged terminal heat pumps (PTHP)